sky-uk/osprey/README.md

 Only maintainers can do this.

 Osprey gets released to:
-- [Bintray](https://bintray.com/sky-uk/oss-generic/osprey) as binaries for the supported platforms.
 - [Docker-Hub](https://hub.docker.com/r/skycirrus/osprey/) as an alpine based docker image.

 # Code guidelines